High Spen: Transport

 High Spen used to have a bus depot (located off Strothers Road) that was home to the Venture Bus Company.
 Venture used to run services around Derwent Valley, mainly between Shotley Bridge and Newcastle.
 Venture, and the bus depot at High Spen, eventually passed into the hands of Northern General Transport Company, where it stayed operational until the late 1980s when it was eventually closed down.
+Go North East took over as multiple bus routes go through the village.
+Most notable being the 47 that goes from Consett to Newcastle, also the 10A that goes from Blackhall Mill to Newcastle, (Also an R6 service that is run by Gateshead Taxis) there is scholars buses that run through the weekdays that go to Thorp Academy, St Thomas More Catholic School and Whickham School.

 Notable people

 During the First World War, two soldiers from High Spen were awarded the Victoria Cross: Lance Corporal Frederick William Dobson of the Coldstream Guards, and Private Thomas Young of the Durham Light Infantry.
 Other members of the village during World War Two were taken as Prisoner of War during the events of Saint-Valery-en-Caux where they were originally used to keep German soldiers back from Dunkirk to evacuate other members of the British forces.

-Category D village

-High Spen was categorised as a "Category D village" by Durham County Council, one of many scheduled for destruction and demolition following the decline of mining in the west of the county in the 1950s and 1960s.